Low-dimensional solenoidal manifolds

-\begin{theorem} Every compact, connected, 1-dimensional solenoidal manifold which is topologically homogeneous is a compact, connected, abelian group $\Gamma$.
-The Pontryagin dual is a dense subgroup of the additive rationals $(\Q,+)$ with the discrete topology. \end{theorem} \begin{proof} If $\cS$ is a compact, topologically homogeneous, 1-dimensional solenoid then by {\it theorem} \ref{ClarkHurder} it is a MacCord solenoid and therefore it is obtained as the inverse limit of an infinite tower of regular finite coverings of the circle $\sS^1=\left\{z\in\C\,:\,|z|=1\right\}$.
+\begin{proof} If $\cS$ is a compact, topologically homogeneous, 1-dimensional solenoid then by {\it theorem} \ref{ClarkHurder} it is a MacCord solenoid and therefore it is obtained as the inverse limit of an infinite tower of regular finite coverings of the circle $\sS^1=\left\{z\in\C\,:\,|z|=1\right\}$.
 Every finite covering map of the circle is equivalent to a map of the form $z\mapsto{z^n}$, $n\in\N$, therefore it is a group homomorphism from the circle to the circle.
 It follows that $\cS$ is the inverse limit of a sequence (see {\it remark} \ref{chain-cofinal}):

 \noi Therefore the inverse limit is of a sequence of homomorphisms, hence this limit is a compact abelian group.
 Since $\cS$ is of topological dimension one, it follows by Pontryagin duality that $\cS$ is the Pontryagin dual of a countable discrete abelian group $\Gamma$ of {\it rank one}, and therefore $\Gamma$ is a subgroup of the rationals $\Q$.